syncfusion-content/install-docs/Common/Essential-Studio/Documentation-Setup.md

 * User Guide PDF

-This local documentation can be accessed from the Dashboard > Utilities > Documentation > Local Documentation.
+This local documentation can be accessed from the Syncfusion Control Panel > Utilities > Documentation > User Guide PDF.